dklieb/share/IPs_and_subnets.md

 ## What is a subnet mask?

 When a device is assigned and IP address, it is also assigned a subnet mask.
-A subnets mask identifies the range of allowable IP addresses on a network segment, and is assigned to devices using internal or external IP addresses.
+A subnets mask identifies the range of allowable IP addresses on a network segment, and is applicable to both internal or external IP addresses.

 As with an IP address, a subnet mask that is assigned to a device can typically be found in the network settings, or from the command line in your computer operating system.